colanconnon/graphene-django/docs/rest-framework.rst

 Overriding Update Queries
 -------------------------

-Use the method `resolve_serializer_inputs` to override how updates are queried.
+Use the method `get_serializer_kwargs` to override how updates are applied.

 .. code:: python